josepharceneaux/ecs-stuff/resume_parsing_service/README.md

 If you believe the issue is with the parsing accuracy please first consult the raw response from Burning Glass.
 This can be obtained with the `raw_response` key when the `create_mode` is set to `False`.

-When filing a JIRA please includce the following (where applicable):
+When filing a JIRA please include the following (where applicable):

  * Environment(s) where the error was observed.